ericgitangu/little-lemon-backend/README.md

 4. auth - (djoser - urls, authtokens)
 5. api/token - (JWT, obtain an access & refresh token)
 6. api/token/refresh - (Renew an access token using a refresh token)
+7. api/token/verify - Takes a token and indicates if it is valid.

 ## Project